 Lower the temperature

 Bedding can only do so much to mitigate the temperature.
 If your room is too warm, you will be sweating more than sleeping.
 The ideal temperature should be in the lower to mid-60s, with 68 degrees Fahrenheit being the maximum.
+If this feels too cool for the fall and upcoming winter where you live, simply pile on the blankets.

 Clutter can cause anxiety and remind you of all of the chores you have to complete, so it’s best to keep the bedroom as clean as possible.